TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 ability to not just produce working code now, but code that is good as well.

 tl;dr It's 2 sentences.
 Just read it.

+## January 18, 2016

+### What did you learn yesterday?

+I've gotten a bit more comfortable with Devise and how to modify its generated structures.
+I'm gettting familiar with rspec syntax.

+### What are you going to do today?

+This morning I started working with Cucumber.
+Annie showed me how to write integration tests with it, and it's already much better than minitest.
+I'm going to work on getting my pull requests merged into master and I should finally get started on the follower functionality.
+I will also add more integration tests to make sure that everything I've written thus far continues to work.

+### What do you expect to learn?

+I expect to learn a lot about proper testing.
+It (understandably) seems that testing is very important here, and while I can write tests and make them pass, there seems to be a long way to go before I have proper DRY and comprehensive test suites.